Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/youtube.md

 ![](/img/diskusi_7.jpg)

-5. Select the session where you want to add a video, then click + Add Content.
+5. Select the session where you want to add a youtube, then click + Add Content.

 ![](/img/diskusi_8.jpg)